-According to Freire, ‘the false generosity’ of the oppressor perpetuates injustices.
-He also notes that: “true generosity consists precisely in fighting to destroy the causes which nourish false charity.”
-In this regard, the ‘false charity’ could be associated with the respective governments that usually grant Roma or pro-Roma NGOs with insufficient grants to do the ‘heritage job,’ contributes to perpetuation of unjust social orders.
-Moreover, their instrumentalization of NGOs hiders the dissolution of hierarchical structures within the civil society itself.

-However, whilst criticizing the governments it is important to realize that the risk of a toxic dialog is always immense.
-A more productive way to pursue a dissolution subalternity in general is predicated upon the need to thorough and meaningful engagement with all stakeholders of the cause.
-For Freire, a prominent Brazilian philosopher known for his philosophy of critical pedagogy, it is crucial to realize that the ‘emancipatory radar’ should not solely focus on the oppressed, should one consider the fact that the oppressors have been distorted by normalized orders of suppressive regimes, or, to put in the Lacan’s metaphorical example, by the mirror through which the fragmented infant’s self is being maturated.
+Whilst criticizing the governments it is important to realize that the risk of a toxic dialog is paramount.
+A more productive way to pursue the dissolution subalternity in general needs the thorough and meaningful engagement with all stakeholders.
+For Paulo Freire, a prominent Brazilian philosopher known for his philosophy of critical pedagogy, it is crucial to realize that the “emancipatory radar” should not solely focus on the oppressed, considering the fact that the oppressors have been distorted by normalized orders of suppressive regimes, or, to put in the Lacan’s metaphorical example, by the mirror through which the fragmented infant’s self matures.
 Freire contends that dehumanization features “not only those whose humanity has been stolen, but also (though in a different way) those who have stolen it.”
 Freire also reflects on the impact of dehumanization on the humanity as whole, assessing it as “a distortion of the vocation of becoming more fully human.”
-Thus, the mission of humanization is a reciprocal process in which determinant dichotomies such as black and white, oppressed and oppressor, gadje and Roma, and so forth, are not to be over-essentialized.
-While by no means do I diminish the relevance of these dichotomies, as I believe they are significant measure against which ones perceives their position in society, I think it is not enough to transgress the modes of racial suppression.
+Thus, the mission of humanization is a reciprocal process in which determinant dichotomies such as black and white, oppressed and oppressor, Roma and gadje, and so forth, are not to be over-essentialized.